Policies and Information

 Academic qualifications for program progression include a C+ in each nursing course, and a C in all other required courses.
 The New York State Education Department requires that minimum academic standards be achieved.
 The faculty believes the minimum standard is a C+ in nursing.

 A student who withdraws or receives a grade less than a "C+" in any required nursing course will not progress to the next semester, and will need to apply for permission to progress in the nursing program.
 A student who is unsuccessful in two nursing courses throughout the program is not eligible for progression.
 A student will not be permitted to repeat a support course (Liberal Arts & Sciences) more than one time.
-Permission for progression is not guaranteed and is based on selective readmission criteria (seat availability, minimum cumulative GPA of 3.0, strength of statement).
+Permission for progression is not guaranteed and is based on selective readmission criteria (seat availability, GPA, strength of statement).
 Students may be permitted to apply for progression to the program a maximum of one time.

 Bachelor's: Dual Degree